 And even though quinoa is one of those foods that seems too nerdy to hang around, I promise you that looks are deceiving!
 Quinoa is the super cool nerd!
 It’s fluffy and because it’s so light, it tickles your tongue a little bit.
 Plus, it’s packed with nutrients and protein.

 Quinoa’s the new rice, and it’ll keep your motor running.
-If you want to know more about it, check out the food facts for it in my post for Vegetable Quinoa Salad.
 I recently used quinoa to make a batch of delicious fluffy quinoa muffins with asparagus and cheese.
 They’ll be perfect for Easter brunch!

 How to Make Quinoa Chickpea Patties